Cantara/HTTPLoadTest-Baseline/README.md

   }
 } ]
 ```

+In this example, we have included an example where we create a randomized BrukerID variable for each TestSpecification invocation to simulate
+run with lots of different users.

 #### If you want to provision several sets of TestSpecifications, you can add something like this to ./config_override/application_override.properties